HL7/fhir-shorthand/input/pagecontent/reference.md

   * valueQuantity = 155.0 http://terminology.hl7.org/CodeSystem/umls#C0439219 "pounds"
   ```

-* Set the units of the same valueQuantity to millimeters, without setting the value (assuming UCUM has been defined as an alias for http://unitsofmeasure.org):
+* Set the units of the same valueQuantity to millimeters, without setting the value (assuming $UCUM has been defined as an alias for http://unitsofmeasure.org):

   ```
   * valueQuantity = $UCUM#mm "millimeters"